DTegano/NHL-Prediction-using-Machine-Learning/README.md

 <img src = "https://user-images.githubusercontent.com/39016197/87491760-3173d680-c606-11ea-8902-cd9be499187a.png" width = 470 height = 250>

-A correlation value of 0.064 makes much more sense than 0.959 between goals and blocked shots.
-We're finally ready to move on to the analysis.
+A correlation value of 0.064 makes much more sense than the 0.959 value between goals and blocked shots.
+With that corrected, I can move on to the next step.

 # Importing the Data